All Episodes

 Joe's a natural.

-Yeah, that's a good point.
+That's a good point.

 Yeah, like say if you went to Japan, you've got to crack on with a Japanese, ain't you?

-You sort of like bricks.
+You sort of look like bricks.

 It's true.

-I mean, it's just it's crazy.
+I mean, it's just crazy.

-Like you don't go anywhere else and do that.
+Like, you don't go anywhere else and do that.

 Exhausting, debilitating, dispiriting about occupying this space.